tamunoWoks/Meta_database_engineering/tables.md

 In a database table, a *column* defines a specific type of information or attribute that is stored for every record in that table.
 It represents a single, consistent category of data.

 Think of it like a header in a spreadsheet or a field on a form.

+#### Key Characteristics of a Column:
+1. **Name:** Every column must have a unique name within its table.
+2. **Data Type:** This is the most important property.
+It defines the kind of data the column can hold.
+3. **Constraints:** Optional rules that enforce data integrity and define relationships.

+Columns are fundamental because they define the structure of the table, enforce data integrity, enable relationships and allow efficient querying.